 And so it is possible to glorify God in our bodies, to some degree, if we allow Him to do His good work in us:

 - For ye are bought with a price: therefore glorify God in your body, and in your spirit, which are God's.
 (1 Corinthians 6:20)

 - There is difference [also] between a wife and a virgin.
 The unmarried woman careth for the things of the Lord, that she may be holy both in body and in spirit: but she that is married careth for the things of the world, how she may please [her] husband.
 (1 Corinthians 7:34)

 - ¶ And the very God of peace sanctify you wholly; and [I pray God] your whole spirit and soul and body be preserved blameless unto the coming of our Lord Jesus Christ.
 (1 Thessalonians 5:23)

 I don't think anyone besides Jesus will ever completely please God in their flesh, otherwise they wouldn't need a Savior.
 But I think it's very clear that He would like us to do what we can by yielding to Him.
 This will give us a better witness to others, allow us a better life on earth, and may end up with more people getting saved (for all I know).

-With these premises in mind, if we look at Colossians 1:23, it can be understood as talking about our spirit and our flesh.
-A combination of the two.
-Even though our spirit is perfect in His eyes, if we're talking about both the spirit and the flesh, there would be work to be done.
+With these premises in mind, if we look at Colossians 1:23, it can be understood as talking about our spirit, our soul, and our flesh.
+A combination of the three.
+Even though our spirit is perfect in His eyes, if we're talking about all three, there would be work to be done.
 We have to renew our minds with the word and try to walk in the Spirit if we're to grow.
 We could be blamable if, for instance, we murmured and disputed while living in a crooked nation: